mgraciano/jms-sandbox/README.md

 # jms-sandbox
-Sandbox for some JMS studies
+Sandbox for some JMS and Camel studies

 # Some errors and possible solutions